 The IRENA Council is composed of 21 Member States elected for a two-year term and is accountable to the Assembly.
 Council members serve on a rotating basis to ensure the effective participation of both developing and developed countries and a fair and equitable geographical distribution.
 The Council’s responsibilities include facilitating consultation and cooperation among IRENA Members and reviewing the draft work programme, draft budget and annual report.

-IRENA’s eleventh Assembly elected the following countries to serve on the Council in 2021: Algeria, Benin, Colombia, Denmark, El Salvador, Germany, India, Japan, Kenya, Norway, Republic of Korea, Saint Lucia, Somalia, Switzerland, Turkey, Turkmenistan, United Arab Emirates, United Kingdom of Great Britain and Northern Ireland, United States of America, Vanuatu and Zimbabwe.
-Canada, China, Cyprus, Dominican Republic, Egypt, Italy, Nigeria, Tuvalu, Uruguay act as alternates.
+IRENA’s eleventh Assembly elected the following countries to serve on the Council in 2022: Algeria, Benin, Canada, Cyprus, Denmark, El Salvador, Germany, India, Italy, Japan, Kenya, Norway, Republic of Korea, Saint Lucia, Somalia, Turkmenistan, United Arab Emirates, United States of America, Uruguay, Vanuatu and Zimbabwe.
+China, Colombia, Dominican Republic, Egypt, Nigeria, Switzerland, Turkey, Tuvalu and United Kingdom act as alternates.